Azure/terraform-azurerm-caf-enterprise-scale/docs/wiki/[Examples]-Deploy-Connectivity-Resources-With-Custom-Settings.md

 ## Next steps

-Take particular note of the following additional changes:

-- All private DNS zones are linked to both hub virtual networks in `northeurope` and `westeurope`.
-- Both virtual networks in `northeurope` and `westeurope` are linked to the DDoS protection plan.
-- As we defined custom locations for `dns.config.private_link_locations`, note that the default `eastus` location is no longer included in the private DNS zone locations.

 Try updating the configuration settings in the `configure_connectivity_resources` local variable to see how this changes your configuration.
 Also try setting your own values in the input variables, and toggling the `deploy_connectivity_resources` input variable to see which resources are created/destroyed.

-For more information regarding configuration of this module, please refer to the [Module Variables](%5BUser-Guide%5D-Module-Variables) documentation.
+To learn more about module configuration using input variables, please refer to the [Module Variables](%5BUser-Guide%5D-Module-Variables) documentation.

 Looking for further inspiration?
 Why not try some of our other [examples][wiki_examples]?